zplewis/lastmileoftheway/README.md

 ## TODOs

+- Be able to set the service type using a URL parameter to the main `/guide` URL
+- HIGH Priority: Look into creating routes the right way
+- Look into redirecting to the beginning of the category if a route is used that doesn't belong to the selected service
 - If you encounter issues with the routes again, look into using route parameters
   - `/guide/{guide_category}/{guide_question}`
   - `/guide/{guide_category}`